-RPM prices are locational and may vary depending on transmission constraints and local supply and demand conditions.
-Existing generation capable of qualifying as a capacity resource must be offered into RPM auctions, except for resources owned by entities that elect the fixed resource requirement (FRR) option.
+qualifying as a capacity resource must be offered into RPM auctions, except for resources owned by entities that elect the fixed resource requirement (FRR) option.
 Participation by LSEs is mandatory, except for those entities that elect the FRR option.
-There is an administratively determined demand curve that defines scarcity pricing levels and

-9 Transmission constraints are local capacity import capability limitations (low capacity emergency transfer limit (CETL) margin over capacity emergency transfer objective (CETO)) caused by transmission facility limitations, voltage limitations or stability limitations. that, with the supply curve derived from capacity offers, determines market prices in each BRA.
+There is an administratively determined demand curve that defines scarcity pricing levels and that, with the supply curve derived from capacity offers, determines market prices in each BRA.
 RPM rules provide performance incentives for generation, including the requirement to submit generator outage data and the linking of capacity payments to the level of unforced capacity, and the performance incentives have been strengthened significantly under the Capacity Performance modifications to RPM.
 Under RPM there are explicit market power mitigation rules that define the must offer requirement, that define structural market power based on the marginal cost of capacity, that define offer caps, that define the minimum offer price, and that have flexible criteria for competitive offers by new entrants.
 Market power mitigation is effective only when these definitions are up to date and accurate.
 Demand resources and energy efficiency resources may be offered directly into RPM auctions and receive the clearing price without mitigation.